Pruvendo/tvm-preprocessed-wallet-audit/AUDIT.md

 # Introduction

-The present audit is conducted against [tvm-preprocessed-wallet](https://github.com/ever-incubator/tvm-preprocessed-wallet/blob/main/code.fif) contract with the has code equal to ```aebadc7ba6ff8fc7f99c98b22ec2197fd7e94038```.
+The present audit is conducted against [tvm-preprocessed-wallet](https://github.com/ever-incubator/tvm-preprocessed-wallet/blob/main/code.fif) contract with the code equals to the commit ```aebadc7ba6ff8fc7f99c98b22ec2197fd7e94038```.

 The contract represents a simple TVM-based (applicable for such blockchains as [TON](https://ton.org/) or [Everscale](https://everscale.network/)) wallet,